Rebecca Zook - Math Tutoring Online

 Female readers with tech careers commented on the pressures women face in male-dominated tech workplaces.
 Tweeter nostruminc remarked, “Now what the heck is wrong with a pink laptop?
 NOTHING.
 But it is intimidating being the only woman in a workplace.”

-A friend of mine–an electronic engineer who now engineers solar technology–elaborated: For her, the problem is older male-engineer-dominated workplaces combined with American workaholism.
+A friend of mine–an electronic engineer who now engineers solar technology–elaborated: For her, the problem is old-school male-engineer-dominated workplaces combined with American workaholism.

-She’s found that when she’s been able to work with more women and younger male engineers who grew up with female engineering classmates, the teams are more fun and more productive.
+She’s found that when she’s been able to work with more women and the new breed of male engineers who grew up with female engineering classmates, the teams are more fun and more productive.
 The difference really just lies in the culture of the workplace and how women engineers are treated by their male coworkers.

 Stereotypes?